Elmer Hemrich was born 18 Sept. 1890 in Alma, WI, a son of Alvin Hemrich

 Surf Packing Company -

-In February 1915, the Surf Packing Co. was organized, with Alvin Hemrich
+In February 1915, the Surf Packing Co. was organized in Aberdeen, with Alvin Hemrich

 as president; Elmer E. Hemrich, vice president and manager; and Paul F.